 This OXA hand blender is an immersion blender.
-That is you just stick and immerse it directly into any pot, jar, glass or whatever you’re using.
-There are also some attachments included for whisking egg, chopping dry ingredients.
+That is you just stick and immerse it directly into any pot, jar, glass, or whatever you’re using.
+There are also some attachments included for whisking eggs, chopping dry ingredients.
 Most of the parts are dishwasher safe, so cleaning is a breeze.
-So, for an apartment, travel, or small home, this machine can be considered since it could double as food processor, hand mixer, frother, etc.
+So, for an apartment, travel, or small home, this machine can be considered since it could double as a food processor, hand mixer, frother, etc.

 - Very budget